camrail/dejafoo/DEPLOYMENT.md

 terraform destroy
 ```

-**Warning**: This will permanently delete all resources including data in DynamoDB and S3.
+**Warning**: This will permanently delete all resources including data in S3.

+## Regional Endpoints

+This deployment uses **regional API Gateway endpoints** instead of edge-optimized endpoints.
+This means:

+- **No CloudFront**: Requests go directly to your specified region (eu-west-3)
+- **Simplified Caching**: Your custom S3-based caching works without CloudFront interference
+- **Lower Latency**: For users in your region, requests are faster
+- **Simpler Architecture**: Fewer moving parts, easier to debug

 ## Security Notes